 - 1. Acquire the principles of Object Oriented Development. - 2.
 Recognize the elements of Class, Use case, Activity, Sequence and State, diagrams and develop models using them. - 3.
 Design the domain and application artifacts to construct the Logical, Behavioral and Architectural model of an Application Software. - 4.
 Make use of UML Tool, Rational Rose to design Class, Use Case, Sequence, Collaboration, Activity, State Chart, Component and Deployment Diagrams for the an Application Software. - 5.
-Communicate effectively with all the team members about various logical and behavioral objects of an Application Software.
+Communicate effectively with all the team members about various logical and behavioral objects of an Application Software. - 6.
+Function effectively as an individual team member or leader.

-UNIT -I: INTRODUCTION TO UML

-The meaning of Object Orientation, object identity, Importance of modeling, principles of modeling, object oriented modeling, An overview of UML, conceptual model of the UML, Architecture.
+UNIT -I: INTRODUCTION TO UML The meaning of Object Orientation, object identity, Importance of modeling, principles of modeling, object oriented modeling, An overview of UML, conceptual model of the UML, Architecture.